olafwrieden/patient-referral-form-recognizer/README.md

 1. In the _Label data_ tab, click the _Train_ button in the top right corner
 2. Enter a Model ID and Description
+3. If prompted to choose a Build mode, select _Template_ for this type of document
-3. Click: _Train_
+4. Click: _Train_
-4. Once trained, the model will be displayed in the _Models_ tab
+5. Once trained, the model will be displayed in the _Models_ tab

 ![Train a New Model](./media/steps/train-model/train-new-model.png)